Rocky Balboa (film): Cast

+Talia Shire and Burgess Meredith reappear as Rocky's deceased wife Adrianna "Adrian" Pennino and deceased friends and former trainer Michael "Mickey" Goldmill through archival footage.
+Bert Sugar, a well-known boxing historian, appears as himself, credited as Ring Magazine reporter.
+Michael Buffer also appears as himself, as the announcer for the match between Rocky and Mason, as do boxing promoter Lou DiBella and Mike Tyson.

 Production

 Development

-A plot element from the fifth film is not addressed in Rocky Balboas plot.
-In the previous film, Rocky was diagnosed with brain damage and advised never to fight again.
-Stallone clarified this apparent inconsistency in an interview, remarking:
+A plot element from Rocky V (1990) is not addressed in Rocky Balboa.
+In the previous film, Rocky Balboa was diagnosed with brain damage and advised never to fight again.
+Sylvester Stallone clarified this apparent inconsistency in an interview:

-When Rocky was diagnosed with brain damage, it must be noted that many athletes have a form of brain damage including football players, soccer players, and other individuals in contact sports such as rugby, etc. Rocky never went for a second opinion and yielded to his wife's wishes to stop.
-So with the advent of new research techniques into brain damage, Rocky was found to be normal among fighters, and he was suffering the results of a severe concussion.
-By today's standards Rocky Balboa would be given a clean bill of health for fighters.

-Pre-production
+Casting

-Rocky Balboa gives nods to previous installments via the casting.
-The most obvious is the return of Stallone, Young, and Burton—the only actors to portray the same characters in all six installments.
-Tarver's appearance in the film marks the sixth time an active professional boxer has appeared in the series.
-Previously, Joe Frazier (Rocky), Pedro Lovell (Rocky), Roberto Durán (Rocky II), Tommy Morrison (Rocky V) and Michael Williams (Rocky V) have appeared in the series.
-Stallone initially wanted Roy Jones, Jr. to portray Dixon, but after Jones did not return Stallone's phone calls, he tapped Antonio Tarver to fill the role.
-Tarver accidentally knocked out Stallone during the filming of one of the segments of the fight.
+Rocky Balboa gives nods to previous installments of the Rocky series via the casting.
+The most obvious is the return of Stallone, Burt Young, and Tony Burton—the only actors to portray the same characters in all six installments.
 The character Marie appeared in the original Rocky; she was portrayed by Jodi Letizia.
-For the final film, Marie is portrayed by Geraldine Hughes.
-(Although Letizia did reprise the role for Rocky V, the sole scene in which she appeared was deleted.
-In it, Marie was homeless on the streets of Philadelphia.)
-Another recognizable character who appeared in the previous five films, sportscaster Stu Nahan, provided the commentary for the computer-generated fight between Dixon and Balboa.
-Nahan was part of the ringside commentary team during all the bouts in the first three films and the Apollo Creed-Ivan Drago fight in Rocky IV.
-He was diagnosed with lymphoma during the Rocky Balboa filming, though, and died on December 26, 2007.
-Finally, Pedro Lovell, who portrayed Spider Rico in the original film, returns to the role in Rocky Balboa as a guest and later employee at Rocky's restaurant.
+In this film, Marie is portrayed by Geraldine Hughes.
+Although Letizia did reprise the role for Rocky V, the sole scene in which she appeared was deleted.
+In it, Marie was homeless on the streets of Philadelphia.
+Another recognizable character who appeared in the previous five films, sportscaster Stu Nahan, provided the commentary for the computer-generated fight between Mason Dixon and Balboa.
+Nahan was part of the ringside commentary team during all the bouts in the first three films and the Apollo Creed (Carl Weathers)-Ivan Drago (Dolph Lundgren) fight in Rocky IV.
+He was diagnosed with lymphoma during the filming of Rocky Balboa, though, and later died on December 26, 2007.
+James Binns, who previously appeared as Rocky's attorney in Rocky V, appears as a boxing commissioner in Rocky Balboa.
+Finally, Pedro Lovell, who portrayed Spider Rico in the original film, returns to the role in Rocky Balboa as a guest and later employee at Rocky's restaurant Adrian's.